 INTRODUCTION

-Prostate cancer is the most prevalent cancer in male(1).
+Prostate cancer is the most prevalent cancer in males (1).
 Population-based prostate cancer screening is still controversial, but in France this procedure is recommended for men aged 50 to 75 years (2).
 Screening is based on digital rectal examination (DRE) and a prostate-specific antigen (PSA) blood test; elevation in the latter, while not specific to cancer, is considered a tumor biomarker.
 Urological studies demonstrate that PSA blood test is clearly more sensitive than DRE for cancer detection (3).

 After cancer diagnosis and radiological assessment of possible tumor extension, an uro-oncology multidisciplinary committee (tumor board) consider therapeutic options (surgery, external radiation therapy with or without hormone therapy, high-intensity ultrasounds, interstitial brachytherapy, active surveillance or watchful waiting).
 Treatment efficacy is assessed mainly by PSA level follow-up after oncological treatment.
 PSA is a strong and reliable marker of cancer remission or recurrence and radiological exams or second treatments are usually decided on it.
 Monitoring of PSA allows therapeutic intervention long before cancer becomes symptomatic.
 Thus, the place of clinical examination is very limited for prostate cancer follow-up after treatment.
 DRE is not a reliable modality of post-therapy follow-up (4,5,6), however annual DRE is still recommended after treatment.
 Likewise, other clinical examinations (like bone palpation) have no major impact on patient care.